luxonis/depthai-docs-website/source/pages/tutorials/pretrained_openvino.rst

 We call this mode of spatial AI 'Monocular Neural Inference fused with Stereo Depth'.
 To visualize how this mode works, it is helpful to overlay the neural inference bounding box over the depth results directly.

-To visualize this, let's overlay the results directly onto the raw depth information (visualized in OpenCV HOT colormap):
+To visualize this, let's overlay the results directly onto the raw depth information (visualized in OpenCV HOT :code:`colormap`):

 .. code-block:: bash